ChrisMoller/aplquat/README.md

 - quat['+']
 - quat['plus']

 all of which result in addition.
+(Use anything you like instead of 'quat'.)